Child Abuse Linked to Faith or Belief

 Children may or may not know what is happening, however, you may:

-• hear children talking about being evil, having the devil beaten out of them, using specific words, e.g., kindoki, djinn, juju or voodoo;
+• hear children talking about being evil, having the devil beaten out of them, and/or using specific words, e.g., kindoki, djinn, juju or voodoo;

 • see children’s behaviour change, for example becoming isolated, confused or withdrawn;

-• see a child’s appearance change, often deteriorating.
-They may start constantly wearing specific items to “protect them”;
+• notice they start constantly wearing specific items such as unusual jewellery or ornaments to “protect them”;

 • notice a change in their school attendance, or they suddenly go abroad for a long holiday;